 1 c flour

 Mix cottage cheese, egg, and flour in a bowl.
-Heat butter or oil large skillet over medium-high heat, put half the mixture in the skillet, pat to about ¼" thick.
+Heat butter or oil in a large skillet over medium-high heat, put half the mixture in the skillet, pat to about ¼" thick.
 Cook about two minutes until it will hold together, flip, cook another two minutes, remove from pan to a cutting board.
 Slice into pieces, return to pan and fry until browned—about three minutes a side.
 Remove from pan, sprinkle with sugar, serve.

 Golden Morsels